nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Delete Existing Plan
 A summary of the general procedure of listing all workouts in a plan is as follows:
 1. User enters the command `plan /delete <plan index number>`.
-2. The plan with corresponding plan index number (can be determined by entering plan /list) is removed from the application’s plan list.
+2. The plan with corresponding plan index number (can be determined by entering `plan /list`) is removed from the application’s plan list.
 3. The success response is printed to the user through the terminal.
 4. The resource file, `plans.txt`, is rewritten according to the application’s plan list that has been modified.

 The following sequence diagram illustrates how the `plan /delete` command works in greater detail:

-<span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
+<span class="box info">:memo: To simplify the sequence diagram, some method invocations that are deemed to be trivial
 have been removed from the sequence diagram.
 Reference frames will be elaborated further down this section.</span>